mianbreton/pysco/README.md

 As a side-product , PySCo can also be used as a library which contains utilities for particle and mesh computations.

-Since PySCo uses functionnal programming, it is straightforward to use functions on NumPy arrays for various purposes. **We give a few examples below**.
+Since PySCo does not use classes (not supported by Numba), we made it straightforward to use its functions on NumPy arrays for various purposes. **We give a few examples below**.

 - Computing a density grid based on particle positions with a Triangular-Shaped Cloud scheme